 Allianz v Shahmiri [2022] NSWSC 481: PAWE averaging runs across the full pre-accident year under cl 4(1)

 General information only, not legal advice.
 This case explains statutory construction of MAIA PAWE provisions and can materially affect weekly benefits where there were earning gaps before accident.
+Start with the statutory pathway, then test the figures.

 What happened?